-The Authority adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27 (GASB 68), GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB Statement No. 68 (GASB 71), and GASB Statement No. 82, Pension Issues - an Amendment of GASB Statements No. 67, No. 68, and No. 73 (GASB 82).
+In 2016, the Authority adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27 (GASB 68), GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB Statement No. 68 (GASB 71), and GASB Statement No. 82, Pension Issues - an Amendment of GASB Statements No. 67, No. 68, and No. 73 (GASB 82).
 These statements address accounting and financial reporting for pensions that are provided to the employees of state and local governmental employers.
 The Authority participates in the New York State and Local Employees' Retirement System (NYSLRS or the System), a cost-sharing multiple-employer retirement system.
 In accordance with the provisions of GASB 68, the Authority has reported its proportionate share of NYSLRS net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense.
 As a result of the implementation of GASB 68, beginning unrestricted net position was restated as of June 1, 2015, resulting in a decrease of \$5.4 million.
-Furthermore, the Authority recognized a deferred outflow of resources of \$23.7 million, a net pension liability of \$27.3 million, a deferred inflow of resources of \$4.1 million and current year pension expense of \$9.5 million within the accompanying financial statements.
+Furthermore, the Authority recognized a deferred outflow of resources of \$23.7 million, a net pension liability of \$27.3 million, a deferred inflow of resources of \$4.1 million and pension expense of \$9.5 million within the accompanying financial statements.

 Management provides the following discussion and analysis of the Authority's financial activities and financial statements.
-This overview is provided for the fiscal year ended May 31, 2016 with comparative information for the year ended May 31, 2015.
+This overview is provided for the fiscal years ended May 31, 2017 and 2016 with comparative information for the year ended May 31, 2015.
 The reader should use the information contained in this analysis in conjunction with the information contained in the audited financial statements.
-The 2016 financial statements follow this narrative on the subsequent pages.
+The financial statements as of and for the years ended May 31, 2017 and 2016 follow this narrative on the subsequent pages.